Skip to main content

 4. Inclusive Communities

-It’s a good idea to contact a Library Development Consultant to discuss your project.
+It's a good idea to contact a Library Development Consultant to discuss your project.
+If your proposed project is an express grant, check the grant guidelines to see which consultant you should reach out to.

 ACKNOWLEDGING IMLS AND THE ARIZONA STATE LIBRARY